Vimeo: Legal cases

 In June 2019, California pastor James Domen, founder of the "ex-gay" ministry Church United, sued Vimeo after the website, in 2018, removed 89 of his videos for violating its content guidelines.
 The videos expressed opposition to homosexuality and advocated so-called "conversion therapy".
 A federal court dismissed Domen's suit in 2020, and the Second Circuit Court of Appeals affirmed the dismissal in 2021.

-After its acquisition of Magisto, Vimeo was sued by the state of Illinois in September 2019 for violations of the state's Biometric Information Privacy Act (BIPA).
+After its acquisition of Magisto, Vimeo was sued in September 2019 for violations of the state of Illinois's Biometric Information Privacy Act (BIPA).
 The class-action suit alleged that Vimeo, via Magisto's software, had automatically scanned and tracked specific individuals in the videos uploaded through the service, identifying their gender, age, and race, without prior consent as required by BIPA.
 Vimeo asserted that the technology only used machine learning to identify areas in videos that equated to human faces, and that "Determining whether an area represents a human face or a volleyball does not equate to 'facial recognition'."
 Vimeo also affirmed that they, via Magisto, "neither collects nor retains any facial information capable of recognizing an individual".
-Currently, the case remains pending in federal district court after Vimeo lost a bid to attempt to settle the suit.
+Vimeo lost a bid to force arbitration in 2020, and settled in 2022.